Body Camera Information

 Over the last several years the Becker Police Department has been a local leader in the testing and analyzing of the use of body cameras in police work.

-Recently, the Becker City Council approved the police department to move forward with the process to acquire and implement the use of body cameras.
+The Becker City Council approved the police department to move forward with the process to acquire and implement the use of body cameras.
 The state legislature approved the use of body cameras with specific legislation in May 2016.
 Part of this law was to address the following questions with the use of body cameras: data retention and personal privacy issues, opportunity for public comment prior to implementation which includes publishing of the police policy related to the use of body cameras, and a biennial audit of the body camera program.

 A 2016 Data Practices Statute outlines how body camera data is maintained and released.
 Below please see the overview of the state statute, but as a general rule body camera data will be released to the subject of the video, once any criminal proceedings are closed.
 As other agencies have done, the Becker Police Department policy is a recommended policy from the League of Minnesota Cities and the Becker City Attorney which have outlined best practices.
 As identified in this policy, all uniformed police officers will be equipped with body cameras during their assigned shift.
 The policy, in general, allows for officer discretion in what is captured, but does require officers to activate their body cameras when: